 Exponential Growth vs Compound Interest

 Exponential growth implies any type of growth where the calculation of the “next step” in growth is based on the current value.
-This can apply to money, acceleration number of bacteria in a sample, how fast a virus could spread, human population growth Moores law for growth in transistors on a computer – you get the idea.
+This can apply to money, logarithmic functions, algebra, calculus, acceleration number of bacteria in a sample, how fast a virus could spread, human population growth, Moores’s law for growth in transistors on a computer – you get the idea.

 It’s a formula for seeing the growth over time.